Oh, Canada… Uncle Sam’s friendly, environment-loving, French-speaking, semi-frozen buddy up north.

 Because of the proximity between the U.S. and Canada, company mergers and acquisitions happen quite often.
-These cause a huge amount of money to flow between the two countries, which creates a significant effect on the foreign exchange market.
+This causes a huge amount of money to flow between the two countries, which creates a significant effect on the foreign exchange market.

 For example, in order for a U.S. company to buy out a Canadian company, it must first exchange its U.S. dollars for Canadian dollars to complete the transaction.
 Imagine the amount of money that flows through the foreign exchange market just to seal the deal!

 Trading the USD/CAD